-Amachi Pittsburgh raises awareness and delivers services to give children a fighting chance-- when the community is knowledgeable about the challenges that they face, children have the support they need to thrive.
+Amachi Pittsburgh raises awareness and delivers services to give children a fighting chance in Allegheny County-- when the community is knowledgeable about the challenges that they face, children have the support they need to thrive.
 This awareness creates policy-level change so that youth are unburdened from a system that has made them more vulnerable to the criminal justice system.

 We center the voices and the needs of youth and families in our work.
 We are accountable to them, our local and statewide stakeholders, our funders, and ourselves.

 Faith is a tenet of the Amachi model and a core value embedded in the communities we serve.
 We are guided by ethical and moral principles and we seek to cultivate a strong, interfaith support system.
 Because of this goal, we accept and welcome people of all beliefs.

 We apply a racial equity and social justice lens to our work, recognizing the role all forms of racism play in rendering black and brown families disproportionately involved in the juvenile and adult criminal justice systems.
 We advocate for all youth who are vulnerable to the school-to-prison pipeline.

 We holistically serve youth within the context of family, valuing their strengths.
 Our families drive our practice.
 We push for policy reforms and community support systems that are informed by their voices.

 We are guided by data and what we know works for our youth and our families.
 We use this evidence to inform our community about how to better support children who are impacted by trauma.

 We embrace continuous learning and resiliency in our practice, recognizing that youth and families have the inborn capacity to solve problems and overcome adversity.
 We believe in the potential and possibilities of our youth and families as well as our staff, volunteers, and communities.